WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/c.md

 ## CSV

-Initialism for *Comma-Separated Values*.
+Initialism for *comma-separated values*.
 Use uppercase.

 Don't use a filename extension to refer to a type of file.
 For example, use *CSV file* file rather than *.csv file*.